 The Company accounts for share-based compensation in accordance with the provisions of ASC 718, Compensation - Stock Compensation (ASC 718).
 Accordingly, compensation costs related to equity instruments granted are recognized at the grant-date fair value.
-Additionally, under the provisions of ASC 718, the Company is required to include an estimate of the number of awards that will be forfeited in calculating compensation costs, which are recognized over the requisite service period of the awards (typically the vesting period of the awards).
+Additionally, as a result of the early adoption of ASU 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, the Company has made an accounting policy election to record forfeitures when they occur.
 Share-based compensation arrangements to non-employees are accounted for in accordance with the applicable provisions of ASC 718 and ASC 505, Equity, using a fair value approach.
 The compensation costs of these arrangements are subject to re-measurement as the equity instruments vest and are recognized as expense over the related service period (typically the vesting period of the awards).